 The company developed a way of using camera and lidar in tandem, at the hardware level, as opposed to using seperate sensors method to collect the data.

 Greene stresses that the cameras and lidar suite are the most important components to successfully navigate a self-driving car.
 AEye's says its technology allows self-driving cars to "see" intelligently.

 I asked Greene to elaborate.
-He said that "Not all objects are equal and there is greater value place on certain objects over others."
-This makes sense, as a garbage can on the side of the road is a lesser priority that a person standing there waiting to cross the street.
+He said that "not all objects are equal and there is greater value place on certain objects over others," which makes sense, as a garbage can on the side of the road is a lesser priority that a person standing there waiting to cross the street.
 Although lidar is great for a 3D view of a self-driving car's surroundings, it has its limitations.